Snow and Ice Control in the City

 Residents and businesses play an important role during periods of snow and icy weather.

 - Clear the way.
 Businesses are required to remove accumulated snow from downtown sidewalks bordering the property by 12:00 noon.
+Residents are also encouraged to clear snow from sidewalks adjacent to their property

 - Reduce hazards.
 Do not shovel snow from sidewalks or driveways onto the roads as this creates a traffic hazard and interferes with drainage of melting snow.